Skip to content

 Sending Messages via NATS

-With the custom_lua protocol defined and a custom event trigger declared, the next step is to catch the make.nats event with code that sends the message contents over HTTP.
+With the custom_lua protocol defined and a custom event trigger declared, the next step is to catch the make.nats event with code that publishes the message contents via NATS.

 The following example publishes the content of the log message via NATS: